hawkfish/textform/docs/transforms/reshapes/iterate.rst

         The output field receiving the record values or the array entries.
         It cannot overwrite existing fields, so use :py:class:`Drop` to remove unwanted fields.

-    .. py:attribute:: format
+    .. py:attribute:: layout
         :type: str

-        The format of the nested record or array.
-Supported nesting formats are:
+        The layout of the nested record or array.
+Supported nesting layouts are:

         * ``csv`` Comma-separated values treated as an array.
         * ``json``, ``jsonl`` JavaScript Object Notation records or arrays (``{..}`` or ``[...]``)